 Greek Word Study: “Eautois”

 Why is it important to look this word up?
 When translated as “yourselves” Eautois can be looked at in two different ways.
 Either the collective whole doing some sort of action to each other (one another), or the collective whole doing some sort of action to their own selves.
 In Eph.
 5:19 we have a verse that tells us to sing.
-It says “speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord.”
-The words “one another” is in the verse because the translation feels the context demands it.
+It says, “speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord.”
+The words “one another” are in the verse because the translation feels the context demands it.
 The better translation is “yourselves”.

 Also see: Sing and Make Melody in Your Heart